samsquire/ideas4/README.md

 All the append events are aggregated minus the remove events and this is the version that is iterated.

-We can sort the edits so that edits of the same transaction appear after one another.
+We can sort the edits with tree sort so that edits of the same transaction appear after one another this gives us serializability.

+For a linked list and if there is an edit in the middle of the linked list at most three items need to be changed so we get persistent data structures.

+For a tree we can create new records up to the root to create a new shared persistent data structure.

+We can keep a cache of versions of event sourced read trees/linked lists/collections.

+For tree we can know the new generated items up to root by keeping a cache of the old identifiers and the new ones while we build up the tree.

 # incomplete ideas